Yizhuangzhou/SeedBin/README.md

 ## Usage ##
 The following arguments must be provided:
-  -fafile \: fasta file containing scaffolds -depthfile\: the file containing depths for scaffolds -tablefile \<s\>\: the file containing SCG type and their Scaffolds
+  -fafile \: fasta file containing scaffolds\n
+  -depthfile\: the file containing depths for scaffolds\n -tablefile \<s\>\: the file containing SCG type and their Scaffolds\n

 ## Coverage calculation ##
 After assembly we map the reads of each sample back to the assembly using soap (http://soap.genomics.org.cn/).
 Of course, you can use other mapping software such as bowtie2.
 Then you can use soap.coverage (http://soap.genomics.org.cn/) to calculate base coverage.
 Finally, use Scripts/depth_mean_rawdepth.pl to calculate coverage file for -depthfile.
 There is one example in Scripts/example/.
 The first parameter for Scripts/depth_mean_rawdepth.pl is a file with format that [file path] and [trimmed length] separated by tab